xiaonengmiao/Cpp_Primer/Ch02/README.md

 int month = 09, day = 07;
 ```

+the first two are decimals.

+the third one is wrong(since octal cannot contain 9), while the last one is octal.

 ##Exercise 2.7

 > What values do these literals represent?
 What types does each have?